MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 	- In the **Network site name** field, type **New York HQ site**.

-	- In the in the description field type **New York HQ site network infrastructure**.
+	- In the description field type **New York HQ site network infrastructure**.

 	- In the **Network users** field type **1000**.